AndroidPatch/APatchDocs/docs/en/flash.md

 This method is convenient and stable, you can easily recover your device if your device is corrupted.
 We strongly recommend using this way to flash.
 :::

-Connect your device using `ADB` and execute the following command:
+Connect your device using `ADB` and execute the following command to enter the fastboot mode:

 ```
 adb reboot bootloader